BetterHelp Australia Review | What It Costs And How It Works

 We’ve found that there are a number of Australian therapists working on the platform.

-However, there is currently no way to choose a therapist from a certain area, which means that finding an Australian therapist on BetterHelp might be challenging.
+There is currently no way to choose a therapist from a certain area, which means that finding an Australian therapist on BetterHelp might be challenging.
 You may need to contact the support team to request an Australian therapist, or get matched with a US therapist, if you don’t mind having therapy sessions in the morning.

 What’s good about BetterHelp